-You’re going to love this chicken chimichanga recipe – loaded with flavor and surprisingly easy to make at home, especially when you ‘fry’ them in the oven instead of oil!
+You’re going to love this CHICKEN CHIMICHANGA RECIPE – loaded with flavor and surprisingly easy to make at home, especially when you ‘fry’ them in the oven instead of on the stove!

 My husband has learned that if he asks me what I want for dinner, the answer is going to be “Mexican” about 95% of the time.
 I will never grow tired of it and my favorite holiday of the year is coming up…